 Privacy experts express concerns about Threads’ data collection.
 According to their Data Safety Page, Threads may collect your browsing history, health and fitness information, financial data, device IDs, and more sensitive information such as your political or religious beliefs and sexual orientation.

-Meta, the company behind Threads, has an unfavourable reputation for privacy, regularly paying massive fines for breaches.
+Meta, the company behind Threads, has an unfavorable reputation for privacy, regularly paying massive fines for breaches.
 Due to its privacy policy, the app does not exist in the European Union.
 While the company has promised to support the ActivityHub protocol, which may allow it to be used on other third-party apps, this has drawbacks.

 Now, you may wonder why Twitter should worry about Meta’s threads.
 If you want to switch from Twitter to another platform, you might consider microblogging sites like Mastodon, Hive, or others.
 However, other social media platforms have their risks and data-handling tactics.
 Instagram is one of the reasons Threads has gained so many sign-ups in the first place.
-With billions of users, Instagram promotes Threads through badges in its users’ bios.
+With billions of users, Instagram promotes threads through badges in its users’ bios.

 Threads have a massive opportunity, with Twitter users constantly seeking an alternative.
 Since Threads has a similar user interface to Twitter, it feels more familiar to users who are used to the interface.
 Additionally, Meta has vast resources on how to run a social media company and can leverage its existing data to pull this off.
 Threads have fewer features than Twitter, but it will take a little while to catch up to its competitors.
 Meta copies other features and delivers them better.